Sports Cardiology Program

 - If you have had a cardiovascular event or surgery

-- If you are middle-aged and concerned about exercise and your heart health (stolen verbatim from IU’s website)
+- If you are middle-aged, previously inactive, and concerned about how exercise can affect your health

 Our multi-disciplinary team works closely within the Washington University community